The Date Who Told Me He Loved Me...On Our First Date

 “

-After several warm-up drinks he whisked me off to a strikingly sterile Italian restaurant...and told me in no uncertain terms that he had fallen in love with me.
+After several warm-up bevs he whisked me off to a strikingly sterile Italian restaurant...and told me in no uncertain terms that he had fallen in love with me.

 ”